-The Medical Council of New Zealand (Council) ensures recertification programmes for all doctors are robust, helps assure the public doctors are competent and fit to practice, and improves the current high standards of practice of doctors in New Zealand.1
+The Medical Council of New Zealand (Council) ensures that recertification programmes for all doctors are robust, helps assure the public doctors are competent and fit to practice, and improves the current high standards of practice of doctors in New Zealand.

-Recertification should ensure that each doctor is supported by education that provides for their individual learning needs and is delivered by effective, efficient and reflective mechanisms that support maintenance of high standards and continuing improvement in performance.2
+Recertification should ensure that each doctor is supported by education that provides for their individual learning needs and is delivered by effective, efficient and reflective mechanisms that support maintenance of high standards and continuing improvement in performance.

-The principles that underpin recertification define quality recertification activities as:
+The principles that underpin the recertification activities include:

-- Evidence-based
+- Evidence-based activities

 - Formative in nature

 - Informed by relevant data

 - Based in the doctor's actual work and workplace setting

 - Profession-led

-- Informed by public input and referenced to the Code of Consumers' Rights
+- Informed by public input with reference to the Code of Consumers' Rights

 - Supported by employers.

 Continuing professional development programmes (CPD) are one of the mechanisms professional organisations use to ensure the competencies of their members are maintained.
-Council has introduced regular practice review (RPR) as a mandatory requirement of the recertification programme for doctors registered in a general scope of practice, many of whom work in general practice.
+Council has introduced regular practice review (RPR) as a mandatory requirement of the recertification programme for doctors registered in a general scope of practice.

-1.1 The Regular Practice Review (RPR)3 is a quality improvement process
+1.1 Regular Practice Review (RPR) is a quality improvement process